copperwater/xNetHack/doc/xnh-changelog-6.0.md

   happens when a piercer attacks something by falling.
 - The thrwmu function now returns boolean instead of void, used to determine whether the monster actually took any action.
+- New function ignite_items, which makes items in an object chain (candles, lamps, etc) light on fire.